 The main limitation of Podium Free is that the DAW doesn’t support multi-core CPUs.
 If you use a quad-core processor, only one of the four CPU cores will be used to process plugins.

-You’ll need to closely monitor the CPU performance indicator and use less demanding plugins in your projects.
+You’ll need to monitor the CPU performance indicator closely and use less demanding plugins in your projects.
 Track freezing and bouncing can also help to reduce the overall CPU load.

 More info: Podium Free